 Visit Bwindi Forest for gorilla trekking & Kibale National Park for chimpanzee trekking & the amazing bird watching.

-Visit Bwindi Impenetrable NP for gorilla trekking & Queen Elizabeth NP for game drives and boat cruise on Kazinga channel.
+Visit Bwindi Impenetrable NP & Queen Elizabeth NP for game drives and boat cruise on Kazinga channel.

 Combine your gorilla tracking experience with wildlife, Elephants, Gazelles, Antelopes, Buffaloes, Giraffes, Zebras.